Traders brace for third wave as Omicron cases rise in Delhi | Education

 ''…we have verbally requested the authorities to increase the number of police personnel in the area who can enforce the Covid protocol among those taking it casually.
 Mostly hawkers and beggars do not follow any such norms,'' he told PTI.

-While observing a ''visible decrease in footfall'', he said the market association will soon be sending circulars to shopkeepers in the area to enforce Covid protocols.
+While observing a ''visible decrease in footfall'', he said the market association will soon be sending circulars to shopkeepers in the area to enforce Covid protocol.

 Atul Bhargava, president, National Delhi Traders Association said even though the risk of a crowded and congested area is small in Connaught Place (CP), they have already sent out circulars to all traders.